Abieskawa/Annotation-Toolkit/README.md

 # Annotation-Toolkit
 This repository is the home place and notes for any tool applied to annotated the genome, including the command line, evaluation and download tool.
-Although NCBI can do annotation for the users, they may take some time to wait.
+While NCBI offers annotation services, users may experience delays.
 Also, their annotation tools are not open source until now, so a toolkit for annotation can allow the users to adjust according to their requirement.
 This toolkit includes structural annotation for protein-coding, ncRNA, mitochondria genes.
 Codes for functional annotation for protein-coding gene are also recorded here.
 We recommend read and run everything with your genome first to know every detail and potential issues.

-This script has been tested on beltfish, tialpia 2 strains, and asian hard clam.
+This script has been tested on beltfish, tialpia 2 strains, asian hard clam and japanese eel.

 ## File/Directory structure
-It is not necessary to follow this rule, but using this naming logic can make things tidier and easier to follow.
+It is not necessary to follow this naming rule, but using this naming logic can make things tidier and easier to follow.
 ```
 file basename {ex. asian_hard_clam}
 ├── 00_raw_genome